rich-lab/hodux/README.md

 // select state from store
 export default function Counter(props) {
   const num = useSelector(() => counter.num);
-  // or you can do some compute within component
+  // or you can do some compute in component
   // const total = useSelector(() => counter.num + props.step);

   return <div onClick={counter.inc}>The num:{num}</div>;